World Platform for

 ecomuseums and community museums

-We want to connect all national Ecomuseum and Community Museum networks, existing or to be established, and all other heritage and landscape NGOs, in a virtual and interactive space.
+We aim at connecting all national Ecomuseum and Community Museum networks, existing or to be established, and all other heritage and landscape NGOs, in a virtual and interactive space.

-This platform is like drops of water which join into the rivers and, through rivers, meet the sea and reach the world.
+This platform resembles drops of water which join into rivers and, through rivers, meet the sea and reach the world.

-“Network drop” can also mean the node of a computer network.
+“Network drop” can also indicate the hub of a computer network.

 - A new version of Educamuseu, an extremely fascinating site through Facebook, using Portuguese and Spanish languages, full of interesting news items about New Museology, was announced. >>more information